mysteryhunt/puzzle-editing/README.md

 Software for editing/testing puzzles for the [MIT Mystery Hunt](http://www.mit.edu/~puzzle/)

-Currently being hacked by Random Fish in preparation for the 2015 Hunt.
+Currently being hacked by Team Luck in preparation for the 2016 Hunt.
+Many thanks to our predecessors Random Fish (2015) and Alice Shrugged (2014).

 ## To initialize mysql database: